 Any opinions or views of third parties expressed in this article are those of the third parties identified, and not those of OCBC Bank.
 The information provided herein is intended for general circulation and/or discussion purposes only.
 Before making any decision, please seek independent advice from professional advisors.

 No representation or warranty whatsoever in respect of any information provided herein is given by OCBC Bank and it should not be relied upon as such.
 OCBC Bank does not undertake an obligation to update the information or to correct any inaccuracy that may become apparent at a later time.
 All information presented is subject to change without notice.
 OCBC Bank shall not be responsible or liable for any loss or damage whatsoever arising directly or indirectly howsoever in connection with or as a result of any person acting on any information provided herein.
 Any reference to any specific company, financial product or asset class in whatever way is used for illustrative purposes only and does not constitute a recommendation on the same.

 Open a business account instantly

-With no initial deposit or minimum balance required, take your business further with the account that comes with powerful tools
+With only a low initial deposit required, take your business further with the account that comes with powerful tools